Skip to main content Skip to login Skip to sitemap

 How to start using Bookshare

-3. If you find the book you are looking for, then it is available on the service even if you are unable to download or play it with Celia’s account.
-Log out from Celia’s account and sign up to Bookshare.
+3. If the university library indicates that the book you are looking for is available, you can then sign up to Bookshare.
 Please note that, by signing up to Bookshare, you are consenting to your information being sent outside the EU/EAA.

 4. After registering, log in to your own Bookshare account.
 There you will find the Proof of Disability form.
 Ask your university representative or healthcare professional to sign it.
 You can read on Bookhare’s page what kind of professionals can confirm your reading impairment.